-- must give the essay a suitable title.

-- may interpret the pictures in any way.

-- may choose to write any type of essay.

-- must link the interpretation to the picture.

-- may write in any appropriate tense.
+- The candidate should give the essay a suitable title. - The candidate may interpret the pictures in any way. - The candidate may choose to write any type of essay. - The interpretation must be linked to the picture. - The candidate may write in any appropriate tense.

-1.7.1 Picture: Selfie
+1.7.1 Picture: A coin